-Having now examined the three dimensions of Shinran's teachings - wisdom, authentic individuality embraced in wisdom and compassion, and social engagement - I believe we are equipped with more resources for revisioning Shin Buddhist teachings as a "religion of awakening and action," not as a "religion of belief and inaction."28 a new self-realization called 'holism,' which constitutes a true departure from the Pure Land Buddhist path."
-(Anthology, p.
-172) For Hirota, Shinjin is not merely one's subjective decision or mental function but a self-realization, wherein the self and the world together reveal themselves anew.
-It is a radical transformation in which the world emerges with new meaning in the spirit of "holism."
-(Anthology, p.
-179)
+Having now examined the three dimensions of Shinran's teachings - wisdom, authentic individuality embraced in wisdom and compassion, and social engagement - I believe we are equipped with more resources for revisioning Shin Buddhist teachings as a "religion of awakening and action," not as a "religion of belief and inaction."24

 Ogawa in our anthology has also adopted the phrase, "religion of awakening" (目覚の宗教).
 (Anthology, p.
 24) to describe Shinran's approach.
 I, too, in my talks in Japan to both clergy and lay audiences, have promoted the need to see Shinran's teaching as a "religion of awakening" and not "of belief."
-So far, I have not heard any criticism, at least among those that I am aware of!29
+So far, I have not heard any criticism or push back, at least among those that I am aware of!25

-Another contributor to our anthology, Dennis Hirota, Professor Emeritus of Ryūkoku University and well known as the chief translator of The Collected Works of Shinran, speaks to this dimension of awakening by employing a term, "holism."
-He states, "The religious role/status of Shinran as 'practitioner of Shinjin' reveals a model of
+Another contributor to our anthology, Dennis Hirota, Professor Emeritus of Ryūkoku University and well known as the chief translator of The Collected Works of Shinran, speaks to the dimension of awakening by employing a term, "holism."
+He states, "The religious role/status of Shinran as 'practitioner of Shinjin' reveals a model of a new self-realization called 'holism,' which constitutes a true departure from the Pure Land Buddhist path."
+(Anthology, p.
+172) For Hirota, Shinjin is not merely one's subjective decision or mental function but a self-realization, wherein the self and the world as well as the self and Buddha together reveal themselves anew.
+It is a radical transformation in which the world emerges with new meaning in the spirit of "holism."
+(Anthology, p.
+179)